Coronavirus digest: Venezuelan players test positive on eve of Copa kick-off | DW | 13.06.2021

 Air travelers, however, will still have to present evidence of a negative test.

-On Sunday, the number of COVID cases in Germany increased by 1,489 while the death toll went up 18, according to data from the Robert Koch Institute (RKI) for infectious diseases.
+On Sunday, the number of COVID cases in Germany increased by 1,489 while the death toll rose by 18, according to data from the Robert Koch Institute (RKI) for infectious diseases.

 Denmark will lift its mask mandate starting Monday in all public places — easing one of several COVID-19 measures.
 The only exception will be public transport, but even there, it will only apply during rush hour and for standing passengers.